jing5120/AMDG_data/README.md

 # AMDG_data
-This repository stores the data used in the experiments.
-If you need the self-collected data, please contact us at wangyanlxz@126.com or 875701384@qq.com.
+Due to data volume limits and internal data sensitivity issues, if you need access to public or private data, please contact us at wangyanlxz@126.com or 875701384@qq.com.